History Institute

 Syllabus and Readings

 All required reading assignments are listed below.
 Participants are also asked to prepare a few short reports based on reading and interviews.
+For March 5, prepare sections 1-3.
+For March 12, prepare sections 4-6.

 Goals for the History Institute